superdispatch/web-ui-legacy/README.md

 - [@superdispatch/phones](https://github.com/superdispatch/ui/tree/master/packages/phones) - Phone Number components
 - [@superdispatch/forms](https://github.com/superdispatch/ui/tree/master/packages/forms) - UI, Date, Time and Phone Number component adapters to work with forms

+## Publishing to NPM

+1. Open an [NPM](https://www.npmjs.com/) account if you don't have one
+2. Ask frontend chapter lead to give access to Superdispatch organization in NPM
+3. Enable 2FA for your NPM account
+4. Run `npm login` from your terminal and login into your account
+5. Run `yarn release`
+6. Make sure the tag is created on Github and packages published into NPM
+7. Update all usages of packages in product repositories.

 ## Troubleshooting

 #### `tsc` error: Output file '...' has not been built from source file '...'